Description of the data source, numerator, denominator, survey questions, and other relevant details about the national estimate.

 For each of the following methods of contraception, indicate whether:

 Family planning clinics are considered to have offered the full range of FDA-approved contraceptive methods if they offered all methods that, at the time of data collection, were available in the United States and had been approved by the FDA for at least three years.
-Using 2010 data as the baseline for this measure, clinics are considered to have offered the full-range of FDA approvedcontraceptive methods if they offered all of the following methods onsite: oral contraceptives, long-acting reversible contraception (IUD or implant), injectable (Depo-Provera), other hormonal methods (patch or ring), male barrier (condom), female barrier (diaphragm or cervical cap or sponge or female condom or spermicides), and emergency contraception.
-Methods not approved by the FDA for at least three years are not included in the numerator in order to give clinics a reasonable amount of time after a method is approved to update their clinic protocols and purchasing arrangements.
+At baseline (2010 data), clinics were considered to have offered the full-range of FDA approved contraceptive methods if they offered all of the following methods onsite: oral contraceptives, long-acting reversible contraception (IUD or implant), injectable (Depo-Provera), other hormonal methods (patch or ring), male barrier (condom), female barrier (diaphragm or cervical cap or sponge or female condom or spermicides), and emergency contraception.
+Methods that have been approved by the FDA for at least three years are not included in the numerator in order to give clinics a reasonable amount of time after a method is approved to update their clinic protocols and purchasing arrangements.

 The Guttmacher Institute conducts a periodic survey of agencies and clinics providing subsidized family planning services in the United States and its jurisdictions.
 Data for this objective are derived from the periodic survey of family planning clinics (including Title X-funded clinics, health departments, hospitals, community health centers, independent clinics, and Planned Parenthood clinics).

 Any change to the objective text, baseline, target, target-setting method or data source since the Healthy People 2020 launch.

 In 2013, the original baseline and baseline year were revised from 38.3% in 2003 to 56.6% in 2010 as a result of changes in methodology.
 The target was adjusted from 47.9% to 67% to reflect the revised baseline using original target-setting method.
 This change occurred in 2013.

 This hyperlink will direct you to a non-governmental Website or application.